bkd-mba-fbi/event-information/README.md

 This module can be used to display buildings.
 For example, building entrances to display events in this building.
 It is possible to set a parameter using the event color (Evento tab lesson) so that only these events are displayed.
 It is also possible to create a room display if the roomId parameter is called in the URL.

 If you are an Evento school of the Canton of Bern, you can use the module directly via the URL https://event-information.netlify.app.
 If not, you can download the latest release and install it on any web server.
 You must then configure the 3 properties in settings.js.
-In Evento OAuth you have to create a Public ConsumerType that has access to the Scope `Public` with the endpoint `GET /RoomReservation` on the EndpointList.
+In Evento OAuth you have to create a Public ConsumerType that has access to the Scope `Public` with the endpoint `GET /RoomReservation` on the `EndpointList`.

 ## Parameter